Andrew Maitland-Makgill-Crichton

 Sir Andrew James Maitland-Makgill-Crichton FRSA, FCIT (28 December 1910 – 29 October 1995), known professionally as Andrew Crichton, was a British shipping industrialist.
-He was Chairman of Overseas Containers Limited, Vice-Chairman of the Port of London Authority between 1967 and 1976, and a director of P&O for nearly a quarter of a century.
+He was Chairman of Overseas Containers Limited, Vice-chairman of the Port of London Authority between 1967 and 1976, and a director of P&O for nearly a quarter of a century.

 Early life and family

 Andrew Maitland-Makgill-Crichton was born on 28 December 1910, the eldest son of Lieutenant Colonel David Edward Maitland-Makgill-Crichton (1879–1952) and his wife, Phyllis (died 1982), daughter of Claude Arthur Cuthbert, of Bryn Garth in Herefordshire.

 His brother David drowned in 1941, while serving in World War II; another brother, Edward, was an army officer and rose to the rank of major-general; of his two sisters, Katherine Grizel married a doctor and moved to the United States, and Jean Beatrice married the second Baron Morris.
 A paternal uncle, Henry, was a brigadier in the army.
 In 1948, Andrew Crichton married Isabel (died 1997), a daughter of Andrew Joseph McGill and a widow of John Eric Bain; the marriage produced no children.

+Crichton's father had spent much of his career with the Queen's Own Cameron Highlanders in India.
+He sent Andrew to Wellington College with a view to him entering the military.